Marcus Floyd: NFL

 Floyd was originally signed as an undrafted rookie free agent by the New York Jets in 2002.
 He saw action in the Jets' first two games of the regular season, contributing two special teams tackles, and was inactive for one contest.
 He was then waived by the Jets.
 Floyd was then signed by the Buffalo Bills for their practice squad, but eventually was signed to the active roster for the final two contests of the season and recorded six special teams stops.
 He remained with the Bills until being waived prior to the 2003 season and was signed by the Carolina Panthers for the 2004 season after sitting out for all of 2003.
 Floyd played for the Carolina Panthers in 2004 and 2005.
 He was also allocated by the Carolina Panthers to play in NFL Europe, where he was the second cornerback drafted in the 2004 NFL Europe draft.

 Education

-Floyd earned a Bachelor of Science degree in Communications from Indiana University in 2001.
-Floyd also earned a Master of Arts degree in Christian Leadership in 2008 and a Master of Divinity degree in 2010 from Liberty University.
-He is graduated with a Doctor of Ministry degree from Liberty University in October 2020.
+Floyd earned a Bachelor of Science degree in communications from Indiana University in 2001.
+Floyd also earned a Master of Arts degree in Christian leadership in 2008 and a Master of Divinity degree in 2010 from Liberty University.
+He graduated with a Doctor of Ministry degree from Liberty University in October 2020.